JaniceBgithub/Assignment1/Written_Report_Template.md

 ### Purpose

-The purpose of this project was to analyze kickstarter campgaigns for theaters and determine the launch month and fundraising goals that are more likely to succeed.
+The purpose of this project was to analyze kickstarter campaigns for theaters and determine the launch month and fundraising goals that are more likely to succeed.

 ## Analysis and Challenges